okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 Okta gives you the ability to check for what data is required from a user before they can access an app.
 For example, you can change the required user profile information for the same app, or handle SSO between two apps with different profile requirements.
 In this example, add a required profile attribute, and the user you've already enrolled is asked for this information when they next authenticate.

 When you enrolled your test user, the user was only prompted for first and family name, as well as their email and a password.
-Now add an additional required property to the profile enrollment policy.
+Now add an additional required property to the user profile policy.

-1. In the Admin Console, select **Security** > **Profile Enrollment**.
+1. In the Admin Console, select **Security** > **User Profile Policies**.
-1. Find the profile enrollment policy that you created for self-service enrollment and click the pencil icon in the **Actions** column.
+1. Find the user profile policy that you created for self-service enrollment and click the pencil icon in the **Actions** column.
 1. In the **Enrollment Settings** section, click the **Actions** menu icon (&#8942;), and then select **Edit**.
 1. For **Progressive Profiling**, select **Enabled**.
 1. From the side navigation, select **Directory** > **Profile Editor**.